MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-deployments.md

 1. Check to see whether the scan failed during the deployment evaluation.
 For more information about scan failures, see [Troubleshoot software update scan failures in Configuration Manager](troubleshoot-software-update-scan-failures.md).
 2. Review WUAHandler.log and WindowsUpdate.log to find the errors received during update installation.
-3. To rule out an installation issue with the update itself, try to manually install the update or install it from Microsoft Update (if possible) to see whether the update installation is successful.
+3. To rule out an installation issue with the update itself, manually install the update or install it from Microsoft Update (if possible).
+See whether the update installation is successful.
 4. Most .NET Framework update failures are caused by corrupted .NET Framework installations.
 In these cases, try to manually install the update.
 If the installation process fails, see [Fix Windows Update errors](https://support.microsoft.com/help/10164/fix-windows-update-errors).

 For more information, see [Installation, supersedence, or detection issues with specific updates](troubleshoot-software-update-management.md#installation-supersedence-or-detection-issues-with-specific-updates).